DupieM/DuPlessisMarine_221326_The_Thinking_Cabinet/README.md

 ### Implementation Process
 <!-- stipulate all of the functionality you included in the project -->

-* `OpenAI` was used to get generate the story and to be able to chat with AI
+* `OpenAI` was used to generate the story and to be able to chat with AI
-* ``
+* `React` was use to create the website
+* `Firebase` was used to store all data

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
-* To be able to impliment to chat with AI aboit  astory that it has generated
+* To be able to implement the chat function with AI to talk about the story that it generated
-* To be able to let the user to update their password by creating a new one
+* To be able to let the user update their password by creating a new one
-* To be able to let the user upload their own profile image and to also be able to save it
+* To be able to let the user upload their own images (profile and objects) and to then save it in the database

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-* Trying to figure out how the user will upload a pictures to website and then save it to firebase
+* Allowing the user to upload a pictures to the website and then save it to AFirebase
-* Trying to find out how to save data locally to be able to get them from next page
+* Saving data locally as to be able to display it on the next page
-* Figuring out how by clicking on button that it already starts generating the story
-* Also figuring out
+* Interfacing with OpenAI while managing the page respone and displaying the right content

 ### Reviews & Testing
 <!-- stipulate how you've conducted testing in the form of peer reviews, feedback and also functionality testing, like unit tests (if applicable) -->
 #### Unit Tests

+`Unit Tests` were conducted to establish working functionality by myself.

+* `Test 1` of authentication to make sure that username and password validation works and that the sign up and log in function works
+* `Test 2` of confirming that displaying of cabinets of other users work
+* `Test 3` of confirming that the upload of images and renaming works and displaying of images in a carousel
+* `Test 4` of confirming that the OpenAi call works to generate story and to chat with AI
+* `Test 5` of confirming that the update of new password works and is being saved
+* `Test 6` of confirming that cabinets of current user displays with all the relevant data

+#### UAT Tests

-`Unit Tests` were conducted to establish working functionality by my peers.
+`User Acceptance Testing` were conducted to establish working functionality by my peers.

-* `Kyle Onel` did a unit test of the whole websites and helped me point how how to fix my UI designs to make it more user friendly
+* `Peer One` did a unit test of the whole website and helped me by pointing out how to fix my UI designs to make it more user friendly
-* `Tania` did a unit test to tets if all teh functionality was working perfectly.
+* `Peer TWo` did a unit test to test if all the functionality was working perfectly.

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* To make that the user can also upload more images on the CAbinetAi-post page to help generate new story and create new cabinet
+* To allow the user to add more images on the CabinetAI Page Two and then generate a new story and also a new cabinet.
-* To make my own coll loaders for generating and saving that looks like a cabinet that is moving.
+* To enhance the loaders as for the loader to look like a cabinet that is moving.

 <!-- MOCKUPS -->
 ## Final Outcome